Scroll to the end of the page for tips on individual interview questions.

 There is no guaranteed way to ensure success, but People First Recruitment can help.
-We will provide you with all the information you need prior to your interview, whether it's for a Mandarin Chinese speaking job, a Supply Chain vacancy or a job that needs Japanese or a European language so that you will be fully equipped to perform to the best of your ability:
+We will provide you with all the information you need prior to your interview, whether it's for a Mandarin Chinese job, a job in Supply Chain, a Japanese job or a Multilingual job that needs another language so that you will be fully equipped to perform to the best of your ability:

 - Contact names and titles of the interviewers